-- As an old norse name, Oliver, which is derived from Alfher a name associated with a very caring person as its meaning was ‘Kind One’.
-The spelling came closer to what we now know as the French normans began to associate it with the latin ‘Oliva’ or olive tree, however the meaning stayed true as, for the normans the name meant ‘Peace’
+- As an old Norse name, Oliver, which is derived from Alfher a name associated with a very caring person as its meaning was ‘Kind One’.
+The spelling came closer to what we now know as the French normans began to associate it with the Latin ‘Oliva’ or olive tree, however the meaning stayed true as for the normans, the name meant ‘Peace’

-- Coming form the medieval English form of Henry the name has strong connotations to leadership as in both old German and old English it meant ‘Army Ruler’.
+- Coming from the medieval English form of Henry the name has strong connotations to leadership as in both old German and old English it meant ‘Army Ruler’.
 Most of the English King Henrys were referred to in their time as Harry – most notably Henry V in Shakespeare's famous rallying cry: "God for Harry, England and St George!"

 - Actually coming from the popular name John, but growing into a name in its own right, Jack first started to pop up during the Middle Ages as it became a slang word meaning "man", this is where the term “Jack of all trades” originates.
 The name became to be frequently used in fairy tales and nursery rhymes, such as 'Jack and the Beanstalk', 'Little Jack Horner', and 'Jack Sprat'

-- The name Amelia gives the implication that the bearer is industrious and hardworking as the name has a German roots from the word ‘Amal’ meaning ‘work’.
+- The name Amelia gives the implication that the bearer is industrious and hardworking as the name has German roots from the word ‘Amal’ meaning ‘work’.
 Amelia first became a British royal name when the daughters of Kings George II and III were bestowed the name in the 16th century.